top of page

 Decarbonizing the World's Labs

 Labs2Zero recognizes that laboratories can be an integral part of an organization’s net zero emissions strategy.
-Benchmarking building performance data in the LBT compared to similar type labs, then generating an Energy Score is the first step; later in 2024, labs will also be able to get an Emissions Scorecard.
-A standardized report of tailored measures to reduce energy and emissions for a specific lab building, along with their associated reduction benefits, return on investment, and relevant case studies will help spur action on performance.
+Benchmarking building performance data in the LBT compared to similar type labs, then generating Energy and Operational Emissions Scores is the first step; as of spring 2024, buildings can also be benchmarked for embodied carbon.
+A standardized report of tailored measures to reduce energy and emissions for a specific lab building is under development and will include the recommended measures’ associated reduction benefits, return on investment, and relevant case studies to help spur action on performance.
 Certifying the results of a high-performing lab will verify and recognize labs that can serve as a model for other facilities.
 Lastly, professional training and accreditation programs will provide assistance and capacity to more rapidly transform the industry.

 To understand an existing lab’s energy performance, I2SL currently hosts the Laboratory Benchmark Tool (LBT).
 Developed by the Lawrence Berkeley National Laboratory and free to use, it stores data from approximately 1,000 lab buildings, the world’s largest lab building energy and emissions benchmarking database.
 Building off this successful tool, I2SL is creating several other key aspects of the Labs2Zero program: